🏦

 Mints stablecoins from a collateralized vault.
 A solvency check is performed after the operation meaning that you may be limited by the amount of borrowed stablecoins.
 This function takes into account borrowing fees.
 Only addresses that are approved for the concerned vault can perform this action.

-If a vault has no stablecoins borrowed, then the first borrow action should make sure to borrow more than the
+If a vault has no stablecoins borrowed, then the first borrow action should make sure to borrow more than the dust

 of the vaultManager